 - 1. Log in to Enterprise Manager Cloud Control, as an administrative user. - 2.
 To navigate to your database, select Databases from the Targets menu. - 3.
 Click the database name in the list that appears.
 The database page appears. - 4.
 Under the Administration menu, select Security, Enterprise User Security.
-The Oracle Internet Directory Login page appears. - Enter the distinguished name (DN) of a directory user who can administer enterprise users in the User field.
+The Oracle Internet Directory Login page appears. - 5.
+Enter the distinguished name (DN) of a directory user who can administer enterprise users in the User field.
 Enter the user password in the Password field.
-Click Login.
+Click Login. - The Enterprise User Security page appears. - 6.
+Click Manage Enterprise Domains.